m93a/AbsoluteUnit.js/README.md

 Optional:
   - `format: (a: T, options: any) => string`

 The `add`, `sub`, `mul`, `div`, and `pow` functions replace `+`, `-`, `*`, `/`, and `Math.pow`, respectively.
 The `clone` function should return a clone of your custom type (same value, different object).

 The `conv` function must, at a minimum, be capable of converting both strings and numbers into your custom type.
 If given a custom type, it should return it unchanged, or return a clone.
-Among other things, the `conv` function is used by UnitMath to convert the values of the built-in units to your custom type.
+Among other things, the `conv` function is used by AbsoluteUnit.js to convert the values of the built-in units to your custom type.

-UnitMath will also use the `conv` function when constructing units from numbers and strings.
+AbsoluteUnit.js will also use the `conv` function when constructing units from numbers and strings.
 If your custom type is representable using decimal or scientific notation (such as `6.022e+23`), you can include both the value and the units in a single string:

 ```js
 // Supply a single string, and the numeric portion will be parsed using type.conv